Search String

-Turn-based Strategy Games PC
+Turn-based Strategy Games PC & TBS Amiga

-Turn-based Strategy Games PC
+Turn-based Strategy Computer Games

-This is an index to cRPG Blog commentary on turn-based strategy games and wargames on MS-DOS, Windows and microcomputer platforms.
+This is an index to cRPG Blog commentary on turn-based strategy games and wargames on IBM PC MS-DOS, Windows and microcomputer platforms.
 The TBS games covered are historically significant computer games whose influence on gaming has been incalculable.

 TBS games almost always feature avatar-anchorless screen-scrolling via clicking tiles or moving the cursor to the edge of the screen.